Author: Team BRS | 5 minute read

 Home

-• The tweet's author: Your past interactions, the strength of your connection, and origin of your relationship.
+- The tweet’s author: Your past interactions, the strength of your connection, and the origin of your relationship.

 The algorithm even understands when you’ve stopped scrolling long enough to read – just time spent reading a tweet or viewing a profile will affect your timeline.
 The Home feed will occasionally display what the accounts you regularly engage with are liking.
 This is an opportunity to get in front of a target audience that’s interested in your content but doesn’t yet follow you.

-Consider how your competitors are behaving on Twitter and the type of content their sharing.
-Contributing content that's related to what your competitor's followers engage with can placeyou in their timeline.
+Consider how your competitors are behaving on Twitter and the type of content they’re sharing.
+Contributing content that’s related to what your competitor’s followers engage with can place you in their timeline.
 This is their active, engagement heavy, incredibly valuable audience.
-With related and interesting content and an intriguing profile, you'll see an increased engagement.
+With related and interesting content and an intriguing profile, you’ll see an increased engagement.

 Thousands of tweets are scanned and scored per second.
 Then they’re ranked and displayed to Twitter’s 300+ million active monthly users.
 So how do you stand out?